 Expand Our Capacity

-The SSO achieves great things thanks to the people who give of their ideas and hard work to make our orchestra special.
+The SSO achieves great things thanks to the people who give their ideas and hard work to make our orchestra special.

 With that drought over, it’s time to build our capacity.
 Taking the organization into its next generation and growing our music community through this transformative change will take significant time and energy.
 Our administrative team needs to be leaders of change through this transformative era.
-We need to create opportunities for the next generation of arts managers – we have to ensure that the organizational strength is ingrained in how we nurture the people who will lead the SSO in the years to come.
+We need to create opportunities for the next generation of arts managers – we have to ensure that organizational strength is ingrained in how we nurture the people who will lead the SSO in the years to come.

 The SSO needs to have the capacity to be creative or all of this hard work will have been for naught.